renzmann/renzmann.github.io/content/posts/poor_mans_dbt/index.md

     """
     Generate a new Excel workbook and save it locally.
     """

-    # Eventually we'll replace this with code that aggregates some other files,
-    # but for right now we're just setting up the entry point
+    # Suppose this produces, you know, useful data
+    pd.DataFrame(dict(a=range(3), b=list("abc"))).to_excel(output, index=False)
     sleep(2)

-    destination = Path(output)
-    destination.touch()
-    print(f"Saved report to {destination}")
+    print(f"Saved report to {output}")

 if __name__ == "__main__":
     cli()
 ```

-I think `click` is just great, and provides me with a lot of zen writing a CLI
+I think `click` is just great, and provides me with a lot of zen writing a
-compared to `argparse`, although you could achieve everything I'm doing in this
+_command line interface_ (CLI) compared to `argparse`, although you could
+achieve everything I'm doing in this article equally well with argparse.
+In
-article equally well with argparse.
-In this script we create a cli `group`
+this script we create a cli `group` because we'll eventually add more commands
-because we'll eventually add more commands to it.
-The `build_report` function
+to it.
+The `build_report` function just replicates a process that takes a
-just replicates a process that takes a couple seconds before it outputs a file
+couple seconds before it outputs a file to `build/report.xlsx`.

-to `build/report.xlsx`.
-One reason I like click so much is because it takes
-very little code to get a pleasant command line experience with nested commands.
+It takes very little code to get a pleasant command line experience with nested
-Here's a quick example of using it after adding another command called `query`, which
+commands.
+Here's a quick example of using it after adding another command called
-we'll get to in a moment:
+`query`, which we'll get to in a moment:

 <script id="asciicast-FtGlAzi0kBBbJm7JczQFflKWx" src="https://asciinema.org/a/FtGlAzi0kBBbJm7JczQFflKWx.js" async></script>